-The pulling, cutting or removing of mangroves in the coastal marine area or in the bed of a river and any associated damage or disturbance to the foreshore, seabed or bed of a river are permitted activities provided:
+The removal of mangrove seedlings in the coastal marine area or in the bed of a river and any associated damage or disturbance to the foreshore, seabed or bed of a river are permitted activities provided:

-- 1) the mangroves are less than 60 centimetres tall, and - 2) the mangroves are not under the canopy area of any existing mature mangrove, and - 3) the removal is by hand or using hand-held tools (including motorised), and - any removal by motorised hand-held tools is not undertaken between 1 August and 31 March (inclusive) to avoid disturbance of birds during breeding, roosting and nesting periods, and - 5) the activities comply with all relevant conditions of C.1.8 Coastal works general conditions.
+- 1) the seedlings are less than 50 centimetres tall and unbranched, and - 2) the seedlings are not under the canopy area of any existing mangrove, and - 3) the removal is by hand or using hand-held tools (excluding motorised), and - any removal is not undertaken between 1 August and 31 March (inclusive) to avoid disturbance of birds during breeding, roosting and nesting periods, and - 5) the seedlings are not within a mapped Significant Ecological Area, and - 6) the activity is not a non-complying activity under Rule C.1.4.8, and - 7) the activities comply with C.1.8 Coastal works general conditions.

-Use of vehicles and motorised machinery on the foreshore to transport people, tools or removed mangrove vegetation is a permitted activity if the conditions of C.1.5.1 Use of vehicles on beaches and other activities that disturb the foreshore and seabed - permitted activity are met.
+The use of vehicles on the foreshore associated with mangrove removal is controlled by Rule C.1.5.1 Use of vehicles on beaches and other activities that disturb the foreshore and seabed.